Galapagos Travel Guide: San Cristobal Island by ChokoTrip

 To get to San Cristobal Island, you can take direct flights from Guayaquil or Quito.
 I recommend you fly with LATAM, TAME or AVIANCA.
-The other airline TAME which also goes to the Galapagos is terrible – they will often cancel flights without consideration for any connections you may have.
 You can also get a Ferry (which are essentially fast, motorboats) from Santa Cruz Island.

 Ferries between Santa Cruz and San Cristobal Island.

 Cost: USD $30